bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 In the **external database detail** view, you can see all configurations from the selected external database.
 You can test if the configuration works and a connection to this database can be established, when you click on the :guilabel:`Arrow` button.
+You can change the most important information directly here too.
-If you click on the :guilabel:`Pencil` button you notice that you can't edit those configurations here.
-But you see a snippet from the :ref:`app-yaml` file, how the configuration above would look like.
+If you click on the :guilabel:`Reset` button the database will be reset to the original setting.

 .. note::
-    It could be that the configurations here are not the same as they are configured on the project.
-Maybe they were overwritten inside the :ref:`app-yaml` file.
+    Not every value can be modified here yet.
+But you can override them in the :ref:`app-yaml` file.

 .. figure:: images/engine-cockpit-external-database-detail.png